ch-bu/cohviz/README.md

 docker-compose stop
 ```

 ## License

-This project is licensed under the MIT License - see the [license.txt](license.txt) file for details
+This project is licensed under the MIT License - see the [license](LICENSE) file for details.